PlanZGit/ReactHook/README.md

 - useMemo : used to optimize performance
 - useRef : focus on input, hold a mutable value

-        -use imperative handle
+        -use imperative handle : useRef related
-        -use layout effect
-        -use debug value
+        -use layout effect : runs before render : synchronously -use debug value : display custom hook in devTools

 # useState vs useReducer